Jung Kook: Philanthropy

+Jung Kook donated through the Hope Bridge Korea Disaster Relief Association in March 2025, with for emergency aid and relief supplies of wildfire victims while the remaining for initiatives aimed at raising awareness and improving the working conditions of firefighters.
+This donation was the largest ever made by a celebrity in the history of disaster relief in South Korea, reason why he became the inaugural member of the Hope Bridge Honors Legacy, a list that honors the most generous donors.

 Personal life

 Since 2018, Jung Kook has lived in Hannam-dong, Seoul, South Korea with his bandmates.
 In July 2019, he purchased an apartment in Yongsan District, Seoul worth ₩4 billion, which he gifted to his older brother in December 2020.
 As of July 2021, Jung Kook's net worth was estimated to be US$20 million.

 Jung Kook's father is Christian and his mother is Buddhist, but he has stated that he has no particular religious affiliation.

 Health

 In 2017, Jung Kook collapsed during a BTS concert in Chile.
 During the band's Love Yourself World Tour in 2018, he suffered a heel injury which prevented him from participating in choreography.
 He did not withdraw from the subsequent European leg of the tour, but sang while seated.

 In November 2019, Jung Kook was involved in a car accident with a taxi.
 Neither party suffered any major injuries, and both reached an amicable settlement.